 “Kindness, openness to learning from the experiences of others, and compassion are ideal qualities for all leaders to have, so we look forward to seeing the role these young women play in their communities and their churches,” Olker said.
 “This gives me great hope for the sort of compassionate community the church can be with young people learning and growing together.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Camps and Conference Centers, Collegiate Ministries, Racial Equity
+Categories: Camps and Conference Centers, Collegiate Ministries, Racial Justice

 Tags: Agnes Scott College, clemmons presbyterian church, montreat college conference, presbytery of greater atlanta, presbytery of south alabama, racial equity and women's intercultural ministries, ukirk

-Ministries: Women’s Leadership Development and Young Women’s Ministries, Theology, Formation & Evangelism, Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries, All Women in the Church
+Ministries: Women’s Leadership Development and Young Women’s Ministries, Theology, Formation & Evangelism, Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries, All Women in the Church